Best FX post-trade provider: OSTTRA TriOptima

 With billions of dollars settled daily through Core-FX – and more than $8.1 trillion since its inception – Baton’s distributed-ledger technology (DLT) has already left its mark on the FX settlement landscape.
 To scale the service, Baton sought a partner with a sizeable network, while OSTTRA – whose links extend to the world’s largest banks and buy-side market participants – was looking to develop its own settlement orchestration offering or collaborate closely with an existing service.

-“After an extensive market review and due diligence process, OSTTRA concluded that Baton Systems was a very good fit for what we were looking to do,” says Steve French, head of FX and securities product strategy at OSTTRA.
+“After an extensive market review and due diligence process, OSTTRA concluded that Baton Systems was a very good fit for what we were looking to do,” says Steve French, Commercial Lead, FX and Securities at OSTTRA.
 “Baton Systems has a proven DLT PvP solution that we look forward to bringing to the wider market to address FX settlement risk concerns.”

 The launch of the PvP service is one step in OSTTRA’s broader strategy to improve the post-trade market structure of over-the-counter markets.
 It follows on from a strong push by the Bank for International Settlements (BIS) for the FX Best settlement orchestration initiative service for FX settlement risk – commonly known as Herstatt risk – by building a robust PvP framework for FX transactions.
 BIS’s concerns revolve around the growing potential of settlement failures in the $2.1 trillion of daily deliverable FX turnover that sits outside existing PvP platforms.